📝 Team & numbers · ⏱️ 3 min read

 • "The steak we sell for €32 costs us €12 in ingredients — that's too much"

-• "When Marco is sick, nobody makes the sauce the same way — guests notice the difference"
+• "Marco's sick again, and nobody makes the sauce the same way — guests notice the difference"

 "Look, this salmon costs us €18 per kilo.
 But after filleting we only get 1.2 kilos from 2 kilos.
 That means our salmon actually costs €30 per kilo."